-This is a time of profound psychological and emotional change, when women can really come into their own and discover new strength and a new voice.
+Menopause is a time of profound psychological and emotional change, when women can really come into their own and discover new strength and a new voice.
 It has the potential to be an incredibly powerful and wonderful experience for most women.
-But at the very time that this self-actualizing opportunity is opening up, many women are simultaneously juggling other huge priorities: trying to maintain professional lives that they've worked very hard to establish, shepherding children into adulthood and independence and taking care of aging parents.
+But at the very time that this self-actualizing opportunity is opening up, many women are simultaneously juggling other huge priorities: trying to maintain professional lives that they've worked very hard to establish, shepherding children into adulthood and independence, and taking care of aging parents.
 Throw in the added menopausal aggravations of intolerable hot flashes, sleep-disrupting night sweats, exhaustion-driven brain fog, vaginal dryness, painful intercourse, and decreased – or in some cases, increased – libido, and life can get immensely challenging.

 A little help here?